theonewhoPrints/TheNumbersGame/README.md

-go to slidesgamegave < src < puzzles to view java code.
+go to slidesgame < src < puzzles to view java code.